-2.7.2 Door caps
+2.7.2 Door caps - Rain Gutter

-For free-standing walk-ins where the door is exposed, Arctic offers an optional door cap to prevent rain water from running down into the door gasket.
-The cap should be attached with sheet metal screws (supplied by others) to the frame above the door, caulk the joint between cap and wall to prevent leaks.
+For free-standing walk-ins where the door is exposed to the outside, Arctic offers a door cap to prevent rain water from running down into the door gasket.
+The cap should be attached with sheet metal screws (supplied by others) to the frame above the door at a slight angle to allow water to drain quickly towards the hinged side of the door (see Fig 10A), caulk the joint between cap and wall to prevent leaks (Fig. 10B).
+On boxes with low ceilings, the door rain cap is sent with a cut in the middle to be installed centered above the door to allow the water to drain on both directions.